xynehq/jaf/docs/adk-analysis.md

 ## Next Steps

-This analysis provides the foundation for designing a FAF ADK Layer that brings ADK's rich feature set to FAF's functional paradigm while maintaining FAF's core principles of functional purity and simplicity.
+This analysis provides the foundation for designing a JAF ADK Layer that brings ADK's rich feature set to JAF's functional paradigm while maintaining JAF's core principles of functional purity and simplicity.